Betty Won, Chair, Facilitator

 Brian Chang, Chair of Curriculum, Facilitator

 Brian Chang is a ball of energy.
 Frequently bouncing off of walls, he's likely in the back of the room twiddling his thumbs while laughing maniacally.
 During the day, his normal hat is Campaigns Officer at the Ontario Public Service Employee's Union (OPSEU) where he focuses on citizen engagement on issues important to OPSEU members and wider society.
 A graduate of Innis College, University of Toronto and with a Masters from York University, he is at home in academic discourse or talking in baby-voice to cute puppies.
-His organizing interests are: ethno-specific, racialized, queer engagement; the environmental policy process; HIV/AIDS & STI/STD prevention; suburban organizing; choral music; and music theatre.
+His organizing interests are ethno-specific, racialized, queer engagement; the environmental policy process; HIV/AIDS & STI/STD prevention; suburban organizing; choral music; and music theatre.

 Susan Kwong, Chair of Communication, Facilitator

 Susan Kwong knows that communities are stronger when people come together.
 From collaborating with diverse stakeholders to facilitate lasting success, to working one-on-one with newcomers and marginalized individuals, she is dedicated to helping build Toronto’s communities.
 During her eight-year tenure with former City Councillor and Member of Parliament Olivia Chow, Susan helped organize the National Public Transit Strategy; the Children’s Health and Nutrition Initiative; and mandatory side guards on trucks campaign.
 Throughout Susan’s organizing career, she demonstrated an ability and passion to build partnerships, develop leaders, and take action for social change - whether with fellow organizers to work for social justice, voters to act on their values at the voting booth or standing in solidarity for worker rights and economic justice.
-With her legendary enthusiasm, Susan has been instrumental in building networks of dedicated volunteers to collaborate many community development and outreach activities and political campaigns.
+With her legendary enthusiasm, Susan has been instrumental in building networks of dedicated volunteers to collaborate with many community development and outreach activities and political campaigns.
 Susan has a Masters in Social Work, a B.A.
 (Hons.) in Economics and Labour Studies and a B.A.
 (Hons.) in Social Work.
+Susan Kwong currently works at Social Planning Toronto.
 In her free time, Susan and her camera can be found capturing the beauty of the Canadian outdoors or 36,000 feet in the air, on her way to a new adventure.

 Paul Sahbaz, Chair of Administration, Facilitator